Trobriand people: Marriage customs

-Trobriand children as young as six are encouraged to have intercourse.
-They begin to play erotic games with each other and imitate adult seductive attitudes.
+Trobriand children as young as six play erotic games with each other and imitate adult seductive attitudes.
 Around age 13, they begin to pursue sexual partners.
 They change partners often.
 Women are just as assertive and dominant as men in pursuing or refusing a lover.
 This is not only allowed, but encouraged.

 In the Trobriand Islands, there is no traditional marriage ceremony.
 A woman stays in her lover's house instead of leaving it before sunrise.
 The man and woman sit together in the morning and wait for the bride's mother to bring them cooked yams.
 The couple eat together for about a year, and then go back to eating separately.
 Once the man and woman eat together, the marriage is officially recognized.

 When a Trobriand couple want to marry, they show their interest by sleeping together, spending time together, and staying with each other for several weeks.
 The girl's parents approve of the couple when a girl accepts a gift from a boy.
 After that, the girl moves to the boy's house, eats her meals there, and accompanies her husband all day.
 Then word goes out that the two are married.

 A married couple may get divorced after a year if the woman is unhappy with her husband or if the husband chooses another woman.
 The man may try to go back to the woman he left by giving her family yams and other gifts, but it is up to the woman whether she wants to be with him.

+Although reproduction and modern medicine is widely understood in Trobriand society, their traditional beliefs have been remarkably resilient.
+For example, the real cause of pregnancy is believed to be a baloma, or ancestral spirit, that enters the body of a woman, and without which a woman cannot become pregnant.
+In the past, many held this traditional belief because the yam, a major food of the island, included chemicals (phytoestrogens and plant sterols) whose effects are contraceptive, so the practical link between sex and pregnancy was not very evident.